olumbah1/airbnb-clone-project/README.md

 Securing Payments: Financial transactions involve sensitive data that, if compromised, can cause financial loss and legal issues.

 Maintaining Service Integrity: Preventing unauthorized access and abuse keeps the platform reliable and trustworthy for all users.

+# CI/CD Pipeline

+CI/CD pipelines automate the process of testing, building, and deploying the project whenever changes are made.
+This helps ensure that code is always in a working state, reduces manual errors, and speeds up delivery of new features or fixes.
+For this project, tools like GitHub Actions can be used to automate workflows, while Docker can help create consistent environments for building and deploying the app.